-If you must operate in an enclosed space, provide adequate ventilation.
+If you must operate in a building, provide adequate ventilation.
 Use an exhaust pipe extension to remove the exhaust fumes or open doors and windows to bring outside air into the area.

-TX03679,00016D4 -19-03NOV08-1/1
+TX03679,00016D4 -19-14SEP00-1/1

 Prevent Fires